+This concert of interacting species is, however, dependent on temporal and geographic limitations.
+Phenology in desert ecosystems can vary widely due to the extreme plasticity of temperature and precipitation (CITE) including cacti & shrubs (Schwartz 2003; CITE) and bird migration and breeding seasons (CITE).
+This suggests that for animals that rely on or associate with cacti for resources, timing is critical (Buler, Moore, and Woltmann 2007).
+Phenological mismatch has been studied in deserts (CITE) and is important to explore interactions through time and space at different reproductive stages of the foundation plant species or pollinating/seed dispersing birds in a system, as these limitations determine the capability of plant/bird reproduction to occur, and therefore, habitat creation.

+Topic sentence without citations… Species interact through space and time or something lik that.
+One major influence on the potential of bird-plant mutualism - ok just confirming are we directly testing for mutualism here in this study - ie measure benefit to birds and benefit to plants?
+Or did we measure association?
+Mutualism experts and referees are really picky and woujld assume this certainly means clear benefit measured to each interactor - ie plants ideally measure seed set and birds measure fitness of some sort?
+Maybe check whatever the closest studies you found are on this topic - IS there a few/one-two shrub-bird or cacti-bird mutualism papers that are close to what is here and did they measure the same stuff as we did here?
+If so, gold - otherwise - just temper Intro - ie lay out key ideas like faciltation but just be cautious in tying all Ideas back to mutualism theory. is physical proximity; birds and plants must be in the same area in order to interact.
+Plant phenological cycles (i.e. flowering and fruiting seasons) are plastic? in that? they are determined by photoperiod and temperature (Schwartz 2003) - meh - why not just Phneology in deserts can vary greatly (citations) including those of cacti (citations).

-One major influence on the potential of bird-plant mutualism is physical proximity; that is to say, birds and plants must be in the same area in order to interact (Buler, Moore, and Woltmann 2007).
-Plant phenological cycles (i.e. flowering and fruiting seasons) are plastic in that they are determined by photoperiod and temperature (Schwartz 2003) These two constraints of time and space come into play when considering that, although bird communities migrate on an annual cycle, there is a certain level of plasticity for many birds’ movement due to large scale habitat loss and small scale resource availability (Scott Sillett and Holmes 2002; Runge and Tulloch 2017; Fahse, Dean, and Wissel 1998).
-In the Mojave Desert, birds fall into similar categories as other bird-supporting ecosystems: migratory spring and fall visitors, or summer, winter, and yearlong residents (Gurin, La Doux, and Coe 2012).
-Because spring and summer contain the intersections of bird migrating/plant flowering and bird breeding/plant fruiting, respectively, they are two seasons where reproductive-adjacent mutualistic interactions of interest may occur.
-However, because pollination and seed dispersal may be performed by many different biotic (bees, bats, squirrels, etc.) or abiotic (wind, water, etc.) actors, we must first determine the potentiality for these interactions to even occur.
+… These two constraints of time and space come into play when considering that, although bird communities migrate on an annual cycle, there is a certain level of plasticity for many birds’ movement due to large scale habitat loss and small scale resource availability (Scott Sillett and Holmes 2002; Runge and Tulloch 2017; Fahse, Dean, and Wissel 1998).
+Revise above In the Mojave Desert, birds fall into similar categories as other bird-supporting ecosystems: migratory spring and fall visitors, or summer, winter, and yearlong residents (Gurin, La Doux, and Coe 2012).
+Spring and summer contain the intersections of bird migrating/plant flowering and bird breeding/plant fruiting, respectively, they are two seasons where reproductive-adjacent mutualistic interactions of interest may occur.
+However, because pollination and seed dispersal may be performed by many different biotic (bees, bats, squirrels, etc.) or abiotic (wind, water, etc.) actors, we must first determine the potentiality for these interactions to even occur.?
+Revise - need to make a clear and logical argument please.